JulieLaur/Juvenile_crime_in_Germany/README.md

 * [German federal statistical office (Statistisches Bundesamt - Destatis)](https://www-genesis.destatis.de/genesis/online?sequenz=statistikTabellen&selectionname=12411#abreadcrumb)<br>

 The tables from the German federal criminal police office (BKA) provide the numbers of supsects in absolute numbers.
 Additionally, relative numbers were calculated on the basis of the population figures in the respective age groups provided by the German federal statistical office.
 The population figures of 31 December of the respective previous year (reporting date) were used.

+## Process and deliverables
+Our development process started with importing the data from the BKA and Destatis into DataFrames to further investigate it.
+After cleaning, merging, and concatenating the tables, we stored them in a PostgreSQL database (Microsoft Azure).
+Afterwards, we performed first EDA with Python, especially Pandas and plotly.
+Then, we created the final DataFrames we decided to use in the dashboard and also stored them in our database.
+Finally, we created a dashboard using streamlit.

+to provide overview of current exctent, distribution, and recent development of juvenile crime, we decided to develop a dashboard.
+The Dashboard can be used to look at germany in general and at its 16 federal states individually. furthermore can look at age groups, crimes seperatley. additionally relative numbers to ...
+In our presentation we chose Hamburg as an example of one of the 16 federal states to show insights that were generated with the dashboard.

+## Tools and technologies
+SCREENSHOT